xsynaptic/wordpress-gulp-starter-kit/readme.md

 * Bower components are in the path by default so you can `@import` Sass files directly, as seen in `_loader.scss` and `_reset.scss`.
 * The `build` folder is provisioned with regular and minified versions of all stylesheets but `dist` only contains minified versions for production.
 This approach allows for easy debugging during development.
 * This starter kit ships with [Normalize.css](https://necolas.github.io/normalize.css/) (active by default) and [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/) (inactive by default).
-* Compass is *not* included as [Autoprefixer](https://github.com/ai/autoprefixer) eliminates the need for vendor prefixing (which is what most Sass frameworks focus on these days).
+* Compass is *not* included as [Autoprefixer](https://github.com/ai/autoprefixer), a [PostCSS](https://github.com/postcss/postcss) plugin, eliminates the need for vendor prefixing (which is what most Sass frameworks focus on these days).
 Instead I have included [Scut](https://davidtheclark.github.io/scut/), a minimalist library of useful Sass mixins and functions for the post-vendor prefixing era.